microsoft/accessibility-insights-windows/docs/FAQ.md

 ### Q. Is there anything that I need to support High Contrast?
 Excellent question.
 Please visit the [High Contrast Support](HighContrastSupport.md) page for more information.

+### Q. How do I create a new automated scan rule?
+Visit the [Add new automated scan rule] page for details.

 ### Q. What scenarios must I test before creating a PR?
 All PRs need to be tested against the scenarios that are documented at [Test Scenarios](Scenarios.md).